This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 buying material objects because I deserve it

 Handbags.
 Yoga pants.
 Nail polish.
 Oooh Old Navy is 40% off!
 Does this sound like you?
-I’m not saying you don’t deserve nice things, but do you need that things, like right now?
-Start a wishlist and add all the items you want to the list.
-It sounds too easy, and you might think your list would end up three miles long, but it probably won’t.
+I’m not saying you don’t deserve nice things, but do you need those things, like right now?
+Start a wishlist and add all the items you want to buy to the list.
+It sounds too easy, and you might think your list will end up three miles long, but it probably won’t.
 When you have to literally write it down and look at all the random things you want in one place, it’s gets overwhelming.
 You won’t like it, so you’ll begin thinking really hard about what goes on that list.
-If an item makes it on the list, I allow myself to buy it, but not today.
-At some point.
+If an item makes it on the list and stays there over the course of several months, I allow myself to buy it, but not today.

 That’s all for today!